jeremyrdavis/dddhexagonalworkshop-01/README.md

 **Aggregate-to-Entity Conversion:** The fromAggregate() and toAggregate() methods handle all conversion logic, keeping domain and persistence models separate.

 **Domain Interface:** Methods are named using business terminology (findByEmail, persist) rather than database terminology (selectByEmail, insert).

 **Error Handling:** Repository methods throw domain exceptions, not database exceptions, maintaining the abstraction.

 **Panache Integration:** We extend PanacheRepository<AttendeeEntity> to get basic CRUD operations while adding our domain-specific methods.

 **Conversion Responsibility:** The repository is responsible for all conversion between domain and persistence models.

+### Next Steps

+In the next section we will create a second Outbound Adaper, `AttendeeEventPublisher` to send messages to the rest of the system.